 When you think of online learning, and all the hype this pandemic has created around online learning, you probably think about stand-alone applications and MOOCs (Massive Open Online Course), often used for training and CPD.
 These asynchronous courses and tools are supplied on a variety of websites, like Lynda.com, EdTech, and even the government’s new Oak National Academy.
 For all their merits, these and most other course content available online consists of reading through material, watching videos, and maybe even taking a short quiz.
 Some courses allow students to upload assignments and receive eventual feedback from an “instructor” to supply a grade.
 MOOCs and other applications are a good way of disseminating information.
 And in this way, they are a lot like webinars, where a variety of people explain things and provide information.
 These options are generally useful for adults and highly motivated, independent learners.

 But, there’s more to learning than just circulating information.
 And that’s what I want to talk about here.
 I want to introduce you to some video clips of live lessons so that you can see exactly how teaching and learning can function online as a better alternative to the more common asynchronous options.
+Just pop to the homepage and scroll down to our Lesson Sampler.

 Start by thinking of the regular classroom interactions you have with your students – like face-to-face lessons where students get immediate feedback on their work.
 They can ask questions and get clarification.
 They attend on a scheduled timetable.
 There are learning objectives, starters, and plenaries.
 There is homework to do.
 And they even have exercise books that teachers can read and mark.
 All of this, and more, is available online (we call our exercise books VEBS – virtual exercise books).